 A twenty-minute Literacy block is embedded into each middle school day.
-This happens at the start of Flex period.
+This happens as part of Compass block.

 The key is choice.
 Students can engage with reading in multiple ways: they may read a book independently, read a book with a group of friends, listen to a teacher read aloud, or enjoy a Playaway audiobook.

-They are never told what to read; the choice is theirs.
+They are never told what to read.
 Our reading specialist, Ms. O'Leary, works closely with the Franklin Public Library to give our students unprecedented access to high-quality, engaging books.
 We encourage students to try a variety of formats, authors, and genres until they find something they enjoy.

 Ask your student what they're reading (or read along with them!)